flamelily-bluescsi/bluescsi/adlibpicomem.md

 For Adlib support, you will need the May 28th, 2024 firmware or later which is what we flash to all PicoMEM's.
 Firmware files can be found and downloaded here: [ISA-PicoMEM/firmware](https://github.com/FreddyVRetro/ISA-PicoMEM/tree/main/firmware){:target="_blank"}

 This I2S module uses the PCM5102A DAC.
-Some configuration pins need to be set on the module itself for proper operation.
-The instructions for the PicoGUS show a diagram of how these need to be set [here](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS){:target="_blank"}
+Some configuration pins might need to be set on the module itself for proper operation.
+The instructions for the PicoGUS show a diagram of how these need to be set [here](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS){:target="_blank"}.
+We check this for you if we solder it to the PicoMEM.

 * PCM5102A Digital to Analog Converter
 * Soldered onto your PicoMEM (if purchased with one)